 Maybe it’s BS.
 But maaaaaaybe you care just enough to consider it.
 It’s not as easy to brush off and maybe you don’t want to.
 You want to go deeper with it.

 I love today’s guest post from my bro, Danny Coleman, writer and psychology geek/reader over at DannyColeman.net.
-An insightful, fresh (and funny!) on criticism.
+An insightful, fresh (and funny!) take on criticism.
 Some great stuff to think about.
 I hope you enjoy it as much as I did.

 Take it away, Dj!